milaan9/91_Python_Mini_Projects/011_Generate_QR_Code/README.md

 # Generate QR Code

-In this class, you'll learn how to generate QR Code.
+In this class, you'll learn how to generate QR Code using python.

 <p align="center">
  <img src="githubID.png" width="200"/>